Dowell-Lab/srworkshop/day04/worksheets/Day4_Trimmomatic_worksheet.md

 After saving all of your changes to the script, run it!

-- Submit the job to the job manager SLURM (`sbatch <scriptname>`).
+- Submit the job (`sbatch <scriptname>`).
 The job manager will assign a job id to your run.
-  - This pipeline has more tasks than the previous worksheet, so you will want to check the status of your job (`squeue -u <username>`) to see if the job is running (`R`) or completed (`C`).
+  - This pipeline has more tasks than yesterday's worksheet, so you will want to check the status of your job (`squeue -u <username>`) to see if the job is running (`R`) or completed (`C`).
-  - If there are any errors (often times these are just typos in your scripts), you will want to access your error file to make necessary corrections.
-This is the path/filename specified in the header of the sbatch script.
-You can view this file using `more`, `less`, `cat`, or open it in Vim.
+  - If you don't get your expected outputs, or if the files are empty, troubleshoot using your error file (located at the path in your SBATCH header).
+Again, you can view this file by using `more`, `less`, `cat`, or opening it in Vim.

-Check that you have your expected outputs and that they are not empty.
-- `ls -lh` displays the long-form list, which includes the size of your files.
-The sizes should be larger than 0.